"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 ~ 17 Oak Street ~ Emporia, Kansas ~

-Anna Mary (my great - grandmother) to the right.
+and her grand-daughter Rovilla (my grandmother) to the right.

 ~ Henry Miller's tailor shop in Emporia, Kansas ~